About Parent Leadership Teams

 Jaqueline leads her team in hosting and attending community events and meetings related to traffic safety.
 With the help of K1C, Jaqueline leads her team in finding decision-makers, power-mapping, and motivating them to speak up about traffic safety issues that need to be addressed and fixed within her community.

-Julia Vega & Gabriela Oria, Little Village
+Julia & Gabriela, Little Village

 SEL Supports